OXYGENOxygen/ Docs

 oxygen custom-integrations connect lead_scorer --secrets-file ./.env

---secrets-file reads a .env-style file (a single entry, or one named API_KEY/TOKEN/PASSWORD/SECRET) so the credential stays out of shell history; --api-key <value> passes it inline.
-The web Connections page (/connections/custom_http) does the same thing.
+--secrets-file reads a .env-style file (a single entry, or one named API_KEY/TOKEN/PASSWORD/SECRET) so the credential stays out of shell history.
+You can also attach the credential from the web Connections page (/connections/custom_http).
 Either way, Oxygen stores the credential encrypted and injects it server-side at call time — recipe and column code never sees it, and it never enters a recipe bundle or run log.

 Calling the tools